1dv023/examination-3/README.md

 ## Extra features [optional]
-Try to implement a own real-time feature.
+Try to implement a own real-time feature (using the websocket).
 Examples can be:

-* A chat following the user through the application.
-*
+* A chat presented on each snippet page where users can disques snippets.
+* A whiteboard application presented on each snippet page
+* A funny game hidden as a easter egg
+* You probably have other more funny ideas...feel free to try them

 ## Examination
 You will book a time for this and the oral exam which is 17/3 between 0830-1500.
 Availible times to book will be published on the course web page that week.
 The exam is graded U, G or VG.